 The BCC appoints a county administrator who is assigned the executive responsibilities and powers to implement the board’s policies.
-Under the county administrator’s direction, more than 30 departments, divisions and offices provide residents with needed services and programs.
+Under the county administrator’s direction, numerous departments, divisions and offices provide residents with needed services and programs.

 Advisory Boards, Committees and Councils (Back to Top)

 The BCC appoints residents to voluntarily serve on various advisory boards, commissions, committees and councils.
 Some of these advisory panels are required by state law; others are formed to address special needs and to help solve challenging issues.
 The Directory of Boards and Committees published by Public Affairs provides details about each panel along with contact information.

 Once this budget review process is completed, the board advertises its intent to adopt the final budget along with a resolution to provide county government with operating and capital funds.
 Throughout the year, the BCC may review and amend the budget using this review process.

 Each is elected to serve four-year terms, but unlike county commissioners, constitutional officers are elected countywide (at large) and are not subject to term limits.
 Constitutional officers establish the budgets for their offices, independent of the operating budget set by the Board of County Commissioners.
 Although they operate independently, constitutional officers work in cooperation with the BCC in order to serve the public efficiently and cost effectively.